-What Divisions are Offered by Del Mar Little League
+What Levels of play does Del Mar Little League offer?

 if you are considering requesting that your child play DOWN in a lower division due to safety or ability concerns.

-Juniors and Possibly Intermediate Division – All 13- and 14-year-olds
+Juniors and Intermediate Division – All 13- and 14-year-olds

-These divisions are for ALL 13- and 14-year-olds.
-Relatively competitive baseball played on a field with a distance of 60’ for the mound and 90’ for the bases for Juniors and 50' for the mound and 70' base paths for Intermediate...
+Both divisions are relatively competitive baseball played on a field with a distance of 60’ for the mound and 90’ for the bases for Juniors and 50' for the mound and 70' base paths for Intermediate.
+Teams will play most of their games with other leagues with a good amount of the games conducted at the fields in Encinitas.
 Coaches draft teams in order to create parity.

 AA Division – Any 11-year-olds who have waivered down.
 All Little League 9 and Little League 10-year-olds not already on an AAA or higher level team, along with the Little League 8 that requested to play at the Kid Pitch Level.

 Rookie – 8-year-olds not on a AA team, and all 7-year-olds who want to play in this division.
-No League Age 6-year-olds will be placed in the division.
+No League Age 6-year-olds will be placed in Rookie.

 This division will focus on player development and expand on the skills developed in Coach Pitch.
 Game scores and standings are not kept.
 This division is an instructional league for League Ages 7 & 8.
 Objectives are to teach players to play as a team and bat and field effectively.
+Balls pitched to Batters will be done by a Pitching Machine.
 Players who sign up on time for this division will generally be placed on teams with some players from their school or This division will generally include one practice and one game per week.

 Coach Pitch – All remaining 7-year-olds and all 6-year-olds who want to be in this division.
-No League Age 5-year-olds will be placed play in this division.
-Players that are Little League Age 5 that played in T-ball the year before will repeat T-Ball.
+No League Age 5-year-olds will be placed in Coach Pitch including players that might have been placed in T-ball or higher previously.

 Our Coach Pitch Division is a little bit higher level of play than T-Ball.
 Players play all positions during the season and players are rotated so no player plays more than one inning at any one position during a game.
 Coaches pitch the ball from a safe distance from the batter’s box.
 There are no strikeouts or walks and each batter must hit a fair ball during his/her at-bat.
 If a player does not hit the ball after 6 pitches, players will hit from the tee.
 This division will include one practice and one game per week.
 Six-year-old playersd Players who sign up on time for this division will generally be placed on teams with some players from their school or neighborhood.

-This is our standard T-Ball Division.
-It is an introductory level of play.
+T-Ball is an introductory level of play and the league tries to keep the teams at 9 to 10 players each.
 Players play all positions during the season and all players are in the field each inning.
-Managers will rotate players so that each player plays a different position each inning.
+Managers will rotate players so that each player plays a different position in each inning.
 Each team will bat through their entire lineup each inning.
-This division holds practice for approximately 1 hour prior to game times, which are only on Saturdays.
+Teams have only one combined practice and game that is held on Saturday only.
+The combined time is between 90 to 120 minutes.
 Players who sign up on time for this division will generally be placed on teams with some players from their school or neighborhood.